arsscriptum/openvpn-interceptor/README.md

 ### Prerequisites you must download and install:

-1. Have Windows and the official client
 1. Download Wireshark and install it
-1. Download RawCap and install it
-1. Compile openvpn-intercept and configure it

 ### Get your private key / certificate